What the course covers:

 |The face-to-face course can be delivered as either a 2-day training package or separately as 4-5 modules.||OR||The Blended course involves an eLearning component which is self-paced and takes about 6-8 hours to complete, plus a half-day follow-up face-to-face session, which should be completed within 3 months after completing eLearning.|

-All course participants receive a copy of the Standard MHFA Manual, a supplementary MHFA booklet for medical students and a Certificate of Completion.
+All course participants receive a copy of the Standard MHFA Manual, a supplementary MHFA booklet for nursing students and a Certificate of Completion.

 Finding a face-to-face course

 MHFA does not centrally coordinate the face-to-face courses.
 Check with your university to see if they are offering the course.
 Instructors also advertise their courses at our course calendar.